praetoriandigital/cub-docs/readme.md

 * 0.18.x, December 06, 2017
   - react-widgets dependency package update to the latest v4.1.1
   - CSS classes namespace changed from '.CubWidgetMyComponent' to '.cub-MyComponent' according SUIT
+  - group of CSS classes related to '.cub-UserPhoto' was changed to '.cub-Image'
+  - New LabeledOrganitzationLogo Control for GenericForm

 **Outdated versions:**

 * 0.17.x, July 19, 2017
   - Menu upgrade: added User Photo into User Menu.
   - Prevent double submit for cub generic forms.
   - hideForLogged changed to true by default for "register_me" checkbox.
   - Reload user data after lead form submission.
   - New field 'organization': for finding or creacting new organization
   - New config option 'siteRaven': pass here your Raven instace to collect additional breadcrumbs and extra context related to the Cub widget